-Royal Netherlands Embassy - Monitoring Mission May 26 - June 13 2003
+Royal Netherlands Embassy - Monitoring Mission, May 26 - June 13, 2003

 - The mission has the opinion that the combination of the present devolution process, grounded on principles of good governance, with the results of NGOs such as SPO, is a unique fabric and opportunity to put GG really into practice.
-First positive results were observed in the field in the meeting with PDC (Participatory Development Coalitions), CBOs (Community Based Organizations), FDOs (Female Development Organizations) and councilors.
-Many newly elected councilors trained by SPO are determined to make GG a practice in the local bodies. - SPO has proven to have a consistent approach for capacitating Pos and new leadership on the basis of the principles of GG.
-It has shown in practice in Balochistan-that this will give unique opportunities to energize the Devolution Process from below, which is the only and effective
+First positive results were observed in the field in the meeting with PDC (Participatory Development Coalitions), CBOs (Community Based Organizations), FDOs (Female Development Organizations) and councillors.
+Many newly elected councillors trained by SPO are determined to make GG a practice in the local bodies. - SPO has proven to have a consistent approach for capacitating POs and new leadership on the basis of the principles of GG.
+It has shown in practice in Balochistan that this will give unique opportunities to energize the Devolution Process from below, which is the only effective institutional mechanism to put GG in practice and to build up these practices from below to higher levels of the local governance system.